rbrundritt/BingMapsV63ToV8Shim/README.md

 * Only [Bing Maps V8 supported browsers](https://msdn.microsoft.com/en-us/library/mt712867.aspx) will support this shim.
 * Some features require using the experimental branch of the V8 control, primarily the **ImportShapeLayerData** function which imports KML and GeoRSS files.
 Add `?branch=experimental` to the map script URL.
 This should only be the case until the August update to the Bing Maps V8 web control.
 * No support for HTML based pushpins.
 Pushpins should fall back to the default pushpins in Bing Maps V8 (purple circles).
-* CSS hacks used in v6.3 wonít work.
+* CSS hacks used in v6.3 won‚Äôt work.
 * Events will only honor the last attached event of a certain type.
 For example, if your application attaches two click events to the map, only the last attached event will be fired.
 * No support for preventing event bubbling/propagation.
 In v6.3 you could return false in an event handler and it would prevent event from triggering any other events that would normally fire with that event.
 * The infobox box will use the V8 default infobox.
 * 3D maps not supported.
 Note that the 3D maps were deprecated in 2010.
 * Birdseye only partially supported through API.
 * There are many functions and classes that are not exposed for various reasons.
-These are clearly marked in the source code as ìnot supportedî.
+These are clearly marked in the source code as ‚Äúnot supported‚Äù.

 ## Additional Resources